NovaPlayBuild/hyperplay-docs/developer-docs/design-considerations/unreal-engine-integration.md

 We have built a free and open source plugin specifically for Unreal devs that wraps the UE HTTP runtime.&#x20;

-This plugin exposes async nodes globally that parse input and output parameters into HyperPlay calls.
+This plugin exposes async nodes globally that parse input and output parameters into NovaPlay calls.
 This way you can work in an Unreal context without having to worry about formatting or syntax errors.&#x20;

 See our API docs for examples you can easily copy and paste into your Blueprint graphs.